GeoffWilliams/geoffwilliams.me.uk/user/pages/05.Blog/06.anatomy_of_an_augeas_bug/default.md

 * `defaults`
 * `spec`

-Lets have a look at the simplest one of these nodes: `empty`
+Lets have a look at the simplest one of these rules: `empty`
 ```augeas
 (* View: empty
 Map empty lines *)